Meet Our Students:

 Lauren Beam, MSN, RN

-I am currently a first-year PhD student and full-time fixed term faculty in the MSU BSN program.
+I am currently a second-year PhD student and, previously worked as a full-time fixed term faculty in the MSU BSN program.
 My research focuses on emergency nursing and health system operations.
 My dissertation focuses on the direct bedding process in the emergency department.
 I am originally from Louisville, Kentucky and now live in the Plymouth area with my daughter, fiancé, and dog Goose.
 In my free time I enjoy reading, trying new foods, and traveling.

 Orawee Changrueang, MSN, RN